Vraj1809/AWS-Course-Blog-2---Generating-and-Evaluating-Images-in-Bedrock/README.md

-# 📌 README: Image Generation, Evaluation, Modification & Storage using Amazon Titan & Nova Models on Bedrock
+# 📌 Image Generation, Evaluation, Modification & Storage using Amazon Titan & Nova Models on Bedrock

 ## 🚀 Project Overview
 This project demonstrates a complete workflow with two distinct pipelines: